64kramsystem/personal_notes/rust.md

 std::cmp::max(x, u);            // maximum between two numbers

 z, carry = x.overflowing_add(y); // adds and wraps around in case of overflow; <carry> is bool.
                                  // WATCH OUT!
-For other `overflow_` operations, `carry` is not the intuitive value, eg. for bit shift
+For other `overflow_` operations, `carry` may not the intuitive value, eg. for bit shift

 (f * 100.0).round() / 100.0;    // round to specific number of decimals (ugly!!; also see #printing)
 0_u32.to_be_bytes();            // convert big endian u32 to array of bytes